Warehouse Cross Dock Operations Audit

 Outbound Dock Turn and Flow

-Outbound load sequence matches shipping plan
+- Outbound load sequence matches route, stop order, or carrier plan

 Product Handling and Damage Prevention